highcharts-for-python/highcharts-gantt/docs/using/_code_style_naming_conventions.rst

   *There are only two hard things in Computer Science: cache invalidation and naming things.* -- Phil Karlton

-Highcharts Stock is a JavaScript library, and as such it adheres to the code conventions that are popular (practically standard) when working in JavaScript.
+Highcharts Gantt is a JavaScript library, and as such it adheres to the code conventions that are popular (practically standard) when working in JavaScript.
 Chief among these conventions is that variables and object properties (keys) are typically written in ``camelCase``.